sway

 • Their effect on the compositor:

-Qutebrowser should inhibit idle (meaning the system will not go to sleep) when the window is fullscreen.
+qutebrowser should inhibit the idle manager from allowing the system to sleep when the window is full-screen.

 inhibit_idle fullscreen